superlistapp/super_native_extensions/super_clipboard/README.md

 ### Android Support

-To be able to write images other custom data to Android clipboard you need to declare a content provider in `AndroidManifest.xml`:
+To be able to write images and other custom data to Android clipboard you need to declare a content provider in `AndroidManifest.xml`:

 ```xml